hde-oliv/cub3D/README.md

 ## What is it?
 This project is inspired by the famous [Wolfenstein 3D](https://en.wikipedia.org/wiki/Wolfenstein_3D) game, which was the first FPS ever.
-A simple raycaster, made with C and utilizing a custom-made graphics library called MiniLibX, a basic wrapper for the [X Window System](https://pt.wikipedia.org/wiki/X_Window_System).
+A simple ray caster, made with C and utilizing a custom-made graphics library called MiniLibX, a basic wrapper for the [X Window System](https://pt.wikipedia.org/wiki/X_Window_System).

 **Succeeded with 100%**